Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 I have a couple of other antenna analysers, too.
 A YouKits FG-01, which is great to use but the batteries last no time at all, and my favourite - the RigExpert AA-54.

 Morse Keys: Kent Straight Key, Kent single-paddle, Kent twin-paddle, Vibroplex Square Racer Paddle, Bencher BY2 paddle, Palm Pilot portable paddle and my favourites - a Lennart Pettersson & Co Swedish Key (s/no 5723) and a Schurr Morsetasten Profi-2 twin-paddle key.
-I also have a NATO key which I've used mostly when afloat.
+I also have a NATO key which I used mostly when afloat.
+I acquired a lovely old pump key from the estate of my dear friend Don G3EAO(SK), and this is what I use on a daily basis.

 I've changed all my various power connections over to 30-Amp Anderson PowerPoles in an attempt to standardise the connections.